Training BERT Models to Carry Over a Coding System Developed on One Corpus to Another: Dataset

-As for forming the predict set from the preprocessed \emph{Nagyvilág} corpus, out of its 322,970 paragraphs, we selected the 12,712 that contained "fordí" as a subword.
-The dataset was further filtered by discarding (i) tables of contents, (ii) references at the end of quotations or literary texts that only consist of ``translation by <translator>'' and (iii) literary texts.
-This way, we ended up with a predict set of 4589 sequences.
-We truncated the tokenized sequences at 512 tokens in front.
+As for forming the target domain from the preprocessed \emph{Nagyvilág} corpus, out of its 322,970 paragraphs, we select the 12,712 that contain the subword "fordí".
+The dataset is further filtered by discarding (i) tables of contents, (ii) references at the end of quotations, literary texts or other articles that only consist of ``translated by <translator>'' and (iii) literary texts.
+This way, we end up with a target domain of 4589 sequences.
+We truncate the tokenized sequences at 512 tokens in front.
+See Section \ref{subsection:validation on the predict set} to see how we use importance sampling to get a test set from this, which we then use to check the resistance of our models to domain shift.